Weather

 Here is a rough circuit diagram/block diagram I have sketched up based on what I think the circuit will look like:

 The receiver is the bare front end, with no audio filtering.
 Right now, it will let in almost 3 or 4KHz of bandwidth through.
-We need to create a passive audio filter down to around 800Hz or so, whatever you feel comfortable working CW with.
+We need to create a passive or active audio filter down to around 800Hz or so, whatever you feel comfortable working CW with.
 Some operators prefer wide band, some prefer a narrow band.

 10-5-2024 EDIT: How about a BPF instead???